techlahoma/board_meetings/2016/10_october-minutes.md

 ## President's Report
 - We're scaling up, creating actual documents instead of only fistbumping agreements, and folks are looking to us for leadership.
 We need to build more architecture, we've got to get our tooling in place, distribute it to people, and empower them.
 - We need to think about how we're going to nominate and expand the board.
 We need more Tulsans, more diversity.
 We need budget proposals for our activities moving forward in Nov/Dec.
+We also need bylaws to be completed.